Bedrock-OSS/bedrock-wiki/docs/animation-controllers/entity-commands.md

 }
 ```

-Once again, if you are confused about any of this step, please review the Entity Events documentation.
+Once again, if you are confused about any of this step, please review the [Entity Events documentation](https://bedrock.dev/r/Entity%20Events).

 ## Triggering Commands using Events:

 Animation transitions are created using queries.
 You can [read about queries here](https://bedrock.dev/docs/stable/MoLang#List%20of%20Entity%20Queries).
 In our first example, our query was simply `true`, which means the commands run automatically.
-We can use more complicate queries to create more interesting effect.
+We can use more complicated queries to create more interesting effect.
 A really convenient method is using components as Molang filters to trigger the commands.

 I personally like using [skin_id](https://docs.microsoft.com/en-us/minecraft/creator/reference/content/entityreference/examples/entityproperties/minecraftproperty_skin_id).